EV Miles Program

 Program your EV.
 Receive 1,000 to 2,200 miles of charging per year.

-- Participants must program their electric vehicle or home smart charger to start charging after 10 PM and end charging by 12 noon, Monday through Friday.
-Charging is open 24 hours a day on weekends.
+- Participants must program their electric vehicle or home charger to start charging after 10 PM and end charging by 12 noon, Monday through Friday.
+Participants may charge 24 hours a day on weekends.

 - Participants agree to release their electric meter or electric vehicle charger data, where available, for the purposes of the program.